haach/pizza/README.md

 <li>I am a developer</li>
 </ol>

-So I decided to make this more of a real life example, where I would have design to follow and did a deep dive into dribble, behance and pinterest for inspirations.
-I dicided to use this [design](https://www.behance.net/gallery/81662745/Website-Header-Concept-Designs), because it matched the wizard-like app, I wanted to create.
+So I decided to make this more of a real life example, where I would have a design to follow and so I did a deep dive into dribble, behance and pinterest for inspirations.
+This [design](https://www.behance.net/gallery/81662745/Website-Header-Concept-Designs) seemed fitting, because it matched the wizard-like app, I wanted to create.

-At first I thought about using a react ui component libraries, like Evergreen, but eventually decided to create my components myself, because I wanted full control over their behaviour and I only needed a very limited amount of elements.
+At first I thought about using a react ui component library, like Evergreen, but eventually decided to create my components myself, because I wanted full control over their behaviour and I only needed a very limited amount of elements.

 Because I wanted to use some nice animations, I replaced the photo with this [pizza illustration](https://www.freepik.com/free-vector/pizza-slice-background_1168758.htm#page=1&query=pizza&position=46) from freepik.
-The (pizza mockup)[https://www.freepik.com/free-vector/colorful-round-tasty-pizza_3799722.htm] that i used for the creator is also from freepik.
-The challenge right away reminded me of this game I had in the early 2000s, [pizza connection 2](https://store.steampowered.com/app/599000/Pizza_Connection_2/).
+The [pizza mockup](https://www.freepik.com/free-vector/colorful-round-tasty-pizza_3799722.htm) that i used for the creator is also from freepik.

+This challenge right away reminded me of this game I had in the early 2000s, [pizza connection 2](https://store.steampowered.com/app/599000/Pizza_Connection_2/).
 As a little homage, I wanted the pizza creator to go bit into that direction.
 The [tiny icon](https://thenounproject.com/search/?q=pizza&i=1746127) for the size collection is from noun project.

+<hr></hr>

 ## 💻 Implementation